HarshVaragiya/LambdaFn/README.md

 - Binary on the server running the service
 - Code written as Lambda zip running inside container on the server
 - Container to be executed on the server (or kubernetes cluster)
-- (practically any struct implementing the LambdaExecutor Interface can execute code)

 ## ToDo List
 - [x] Implement Code Execution on server as a service (Binary mode)